 Our Learning and Participation Team are here to enable everyone to enjoy, explore, and learn from our special heritage churches.
 They offer a rich variety of learning opportunities for schools and families throughout the year.
-Please email email@example.com to contact any of the team.
+If we can help support learning during the Covid-19 lockdown, or you would simply like to get in touch, please email email@example.com .

 Heritage Learning Officer, West